chatcharoen/dbsec-workshop/Lab_Guides/ASO/README.md

 ## Introduction

-This is the first of several labs which are part of **Oracle Database Security Workshop.** This workshop will walk you through the process configuring, validating and using all of Oracle's Database Securtity products
+This is the first of several labs which are part of **Oracle Database Security Workshop.** This workshop will walk you through the process of configuring, validating and using all of Oracle's Database Securtity products

-Oracle Advanced Security comprises two security features to protect sensitive database data.
-The first feature is Transparent Data Encryption (TDE) which encrypts data "at rest."
+Oracle Advanced Security comprises two security features to protect sensitive data in your databases.
+The first feature is Transparent Data Encryption (TDE) which encrypts data "at rest".
 Encryption is done using a key that must be available to a database that either reads or writes encrypted data.
 The encryption is performed inside the data files that store the Oracle Database data.
 It remains encrypted until it is retrieved from disk for use in an application.
-This is true for any other use of the data files—exporting tables, backing up data files, and so on—the data included in the export file or on backup disks or tapes will remain encrypted until used in a database with a matching encryption key.
+This is true for any other use of the data files — exporting tables, backing up data files, and so on — the data included in the export file or on backup disks or tapes will remain encrypted until used in a database with a matching encryption key.

 ***To log issues***, click here to go to the [github oracle](https://github.com/oracle/learning-library/issues/new) repository issue submission form.